dsfhdshdjtsb/enchantments/README.md

   - mutually exclusive with Zap, Hunter

 ### Armor(all)
-Sorcery(I, II, III, IIII) - randomly gain status effects upon taking damage
+Sorcery(I, II, III, IV) - randomly gain status effects upon taking damage
   - Can gain resistance, regeneration, fire resistance, absorption, health boost, jump boost, or speed
   - 1/4 chance(for each piece individually) to gain one of the above status effects randomly
   - status effect last for (level * 2) seconds